Real Estate Investment Trust (REIT)

-Recall your favorite malls from your younger days: Mid Valley and Sunway Pyramid, they belong to IGB REIT and Sunway REIT respectively and have been solid performers in my Freedom Fund.
+Recall your favourite malls from your younger days: Mid Valley and Sunway Pyramid, they belong to IGB REIT and Sunway REIT respectively and have been solid performers in my Freedom Fund.

 How do I invest in REITs in Malaysia?

-I know, some of you are wondering would I even bother including this in the article let alone making this a header.
+Why would I even bother including this in the article?
 You’d be surprised how many times I’m asked this question, most Malaysians aren’t even aware that REITs are listed on our stock exchange.
 Yes!
 You can own real estate through Bursa Malaysia.

 Tax Advantages of REITs in Malaysia